-- 6.22.3 Users - 6.22.3.1 Any authorised user excluding members of the public. - 6.22.4 Functional attributes - 6.22.4.1 Only authorised users shall be able to transfer CCTV archives. - 6.22.4.2 All railway operational data (for example train identity, engine identity, functional identity, location data etc.) shall be able to be transferred together with the transferred CCTV archives. - 6.22.5 Usability criteria - 6.22.5.1 The transfer of CCTV archives can be triggered by a train approaching a station or a depot. - 6.22.6 Related application interfaces - 6.22.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 139 included within their profile.
+- 6.22.4.1 Only authorised users shall be able to transfer CCTV archives. - 6.22.4.2 All railway operational data (for example train identity, engine identity, functional identity, location data etc.) shall be able to be transferred together with the transfered CCTV archives.

+6.22.5.1 The transfer of CCTV archives can be triggered by a train approaching a station or a depot.

+6.22.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 148 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

-8.4 ocation services

 8.5 Authorisation of communication

 8.7 Authorisation of application

 8.8 QoS Class Negotiation

 8.12 Arbitration

-8.10 Secure data communication

 5.20 Data recording and access

-Table 139: Transfer of CCTV archives - related application list
+Table 148: Transfer of CCTV archives - related application list

-URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6.22 Uni- directional Data 100/0 User-to-User Normal High Normal Normal Low
+IRS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 6 5.22 Uni- directional Data 100/0 User-to-User Normal High Normal Normal Low

-Table 140: Transfer of CCTV archives - communication attributes
+Table 149: Transfer of CCTV archives - communication attributes

-Type of area Normal (volume) Degraded (volume) Emergency (volume)
+Type of area Normal Degraded Emergency

+(volume) (volume) (volume)

 Station Low Low Low

 Yard Low Low Low

 Line Low Low Low

-Table 141: Transfer of CCTV archives - anticipated frequency of use other staff or during testing of infrastructure or vehicles.
+Table 150: Transfer of CCTV archives - anticipated frequency of use